andreaschrader/doi-exercise/README.md

 Here, I cloned the repository and continued as described above.
 If not just cloned before the following steps are conducted, it makes sense to first pull all remote changes: `git pull`.
 As I protected my main branch, at least in this example, I first created a branch for this (`git switch -c upload_example_data`) performed the different steps and pushed as follows: (`git push --set-upstream origin upload_example_data`).

-Eventually, after checking that everything is as expected, I do the pull request (PR) and merged the upload_example_data branch into the main branch and eventually deleted the upload_example_data branch.
+Eventually, after checking that everything is as expected, I do the pull request (PR) and merged the upload_example_data branch into the main branch and eventually delete the upload_example_data branch.

 ## Step 2